Aliases for NPPA Gene

 The protein encoded by this gene belongs to the natriuretic peptide family.
 Natriuretic peptides are implicated in the control of extracellular fluid volume and electrolyte homeostasis.
 This protein is synthesized as a large precursor (containing a signal peptide), which is processed to release a peptide from the N-terminus with similarity to vasoactive peptide, cardiodilatin, and another peptide from the C-terminus with natriuretic-diuretic activity.
 Mutations in this gene have been associated with atrial fibrillation familial type 6.
 This gene is located adjacent to another member of the natriuretic family of peptides on chromosome 1. [provided by RefSeq, Sep 2009]

 GeneCards Summary for NPPA Gene

 NPPA (Natriuretic Peptide A) is a Protein Coding gene.
-Diseases associated with NPPA include atrial fibrillation, familial, 6 and cirrhotic cardiomyopathy.
+Diseases associated with NPPA include atrial fibrillation, familial, 6 and atrial standstill 2.
 Among its related pathways are Disease and Human Embryonic Stem Cell Pluripotency.
 GO annotations related to this gene include receptor binding and peptide hormone receptor binding.

 UniProtKB/Swiss-Prot for NPPA Gene